erithobra/databases/sql-joins-lesson/README.md

 > Check: What do you think common columns to compare between two tables would be?

 ## Demo: Inner Joins (15 mins)
-Let's consider two tables EMPLOYEE and DEPARTMENT:
+Let's consider two tables EMPLOYEES and DEPARTMENTS:

-EMPLOYEE:
+EMPLOYEES:

 <p align="center">
   <img src="screenshots/company.png"/>